Kansas voters defeat abortion amendment in unexpected landslide - NewsBreak

 “We will not hand over our constitutional rights and our bodily autonomy to the government, and we will take care of each other and look out for each other because that is what Kansas is all about,” Sweet said.

-This story was written and produced by the Kansas Reflector which is part of States Newsroom, a network of news bureaus, including the Daily Montanan, supported by grants and a coalition of donors as a 501c(3) public charity.

-The post Kansas voters defeat abortion amendment in unexpected landslide appeared first on Daily Montanan .
+The post Kansas voters defeat abortion amendment in unexpected landslide appeared first on Florida Phoenix .